famished-tiger/Macros4Cuke/README.md

 ### Passing argument data via a table  ###
-Passing more than three arguments in the phrase becomes problematic for readability reasons.
+Passing more than three arguments in the phrase becomes problematic from a readability viewpoint.
  One ends up with lengthy and clumsy steps.
 Therefore __Macros4Cuke__ has an alternative way to pass data values via a Gherkin table.
 To enable this mechanism for a given macro, ensure that in its definition the quoted sentence ends with